gigatskhondia/ocean_intella/README.md

 # Ocean Intella

-Dynamics of offshore structures and pipelay open source software.
+Open source software for dynamics of offshore structures and pipelay.

 At present, the software includes the following models:
 * PDE pipe